-Farnoush Deylamian, bar director of Aziza restaurant in San Francisco, uses bubbly Lambrusco to add a little sparkle to classic sangría.
+Farnoush Deylamian, bar director of Aziza restaurant (now closed) in San Francisco, uses bubbly Lambrusco to add a little sparkle to classic sangría.
 With a hit of gin, this cocktail is strong but remains balanced.
 Remember to be delicate when stirring it or you’ll kill the bubbles!

 What to buy: For this sangría stick with a dry, or secco, Lambrusco.
 Avoid the sweet, or amabile, style.
 Try Ca Berti Lambrusco Grasparossa di Castelvetro “Robusco”.

 This recipe was featured as part of our Wine Cocktails recipe gallery.

 - 5 large or 10 small ice cubes, plus more for shaking

 - 1/2 medium lemon, peeled and sliced into small cubes

 - 1/2 medium lime, peeled and sliced into small cubes

 - 1/2 medium orange, peeled and sliced into small cubes

 - 1 ounce Cointreau

 - 1 ounce Simple Syrup